py-why/dodiscover/README.md

 In the future we plan on trying to integrate the two libraries.

-## What is the relationship with pywhy-graphs and py-indep?
+## What is the relationship with pywhy-graphs and pywhy-stats?

 [pywhy-graphs](https://github.com/py-why/pywhy-graphs) is the home of graph data structures and graph algorithms in PyWhy.

 [pywhy-stats](https://github.com/py-why/pywhy-stats) serves as a repository for implementations of (un)conditional independence tests, which can be utilized in various tasks, such as causal discovery.

-# dodiscover is moving to causal-learn eventually!

-We are excited to welcome [causal-learn](https://github.com/py-why/causal-learn) to the PyWhy community.
-We are currently incorporating do-discover innovations into causal-learn and integrating causal-learn with other PyWhy libraries.
-This will occur over the course of many release cycles though.
-In the meantime, feel free to open up issues/PRs related to API and algorithm issues you find.

 # Documentation